laurentperrinet/Perrinet20PredictiveProcessing/README.md

-At t=900 ms, while motion information is absent, the position information is still transiently consistent and extrapolated using a broad, centered prior distribution of speeds: Although it is less precise, with *hindsight*, this position of the dot at flash termination is therefore not perceived as leading the flash.
+At t=900 ms, while motion information is absent, the position information is still transiently consistent and extrapolated using a broad, centered prior distribution of speeds: Although it is less precise, this position of the dot at flash termination is therefore, with *hindsight*, not perceived as leading the flash.

-3.2 neural correlate of apparent motion {#sec:neural-correlate-of-apparent-motion}
+3.2 Neural correlate of apparent motion {#sec:neural-correlate-of-apparent-motion}
 ---------------------------------------

 Let's apply a similar approach to another visual illusion: When two stationary dots are flashed at close successive positions and times, observers may experience a percept of motion.
 This transforms the presentation of a discrete pattern into a continuous one.
-This visual illusion is called apparent motion and can persist over a relatively long range (superior to the characteristic size of the RF of a V1 neuron), and is called long-range Apparent Motion (lrAM).
-Similarly to the study above for the FLE, it is believed that this illusion can be explained by predictive processes.
+This visual illusion is called [apparent motion](https://en.wikipedia.org/wiki/Beta_movement) and can persist over a relatively long range (superior to the characteristic size of the RF of a V1 neuron).
+Similarly to the study above for the FLE, it is believed that this long-range Apparent Motion (lrAM) can be explained by predictive processes.
 Due to the dynamical characteristics of lrAM, a neural implementation of this illusion may consist in the propagation of visual information through intra-cortical interactions.
 In particular, these lateral interactions may evoke waves of activity in V1 which may modulate the integration of the sensory information coming from thalamocortical connections.
 An interesting prospect is thus to record neural activity during the presentation of the lrAM stimulus.
 This allows to quantitatively assess why the superposition of two dots as in lrAM is "more" than the sum of the two dots in isolation.

 In a recent study [@Chemla18], we used VSDI to record the activity of the primary visual cortex (V1) of awake macaque monkeys.
 Is there any difference between the response to the single dot and that to the two dots?
 Indeed, VSD recordings allow to record the activity of populations of neurons which are approximately at the scale of a cortical column.
-Also, the recorded response is rapid enough to capture the dynamics of the lrAM stimulus.
-These recordings show that as the evoked activity of the second stimulus reaches V1, a cortical suppressive wave propagates toward the retinolopic wave evoked by the first dot.
+Additionally, the recorded response is rapid enough to capture the dynamics of the lrAM stimulus.
+Recordings show that as the evoked activity of the second stimulus reaches V1, a cortical suppressive wave propagates toward the retinolopic wave evoked by the first dot.
 This was put in evidence by statistically comparing the response of the brain to the response of the two dots in isolation.
 In particular, we found that thanks to this suppressive wave, the activity for the brain stimulus was more precise, suggesting that such suppressive wave could serve as predictive processing step to be read-out in upstream cortical areas.